abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 - Object keys can only be a String or a Symbol (more on Symbols later)
 - Copying objects (cloning) is pretty weird

-## Objects and the Prototype Chain: Defining JavaScript Inheritance
+## On JS Inheritance with Objects and the Prototype Chain
 [From Mozilla docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain)

 JavaScript Inheritance doesn't work like C/C++/Java does because those are